Isabella Summers

-Isabella Janet Florentina Summers (born 31 October 1980) is an English musician, songwriter, producer, remixer and composer.
-She is a founding member of English indie rock band Florence and the Machine.
+Isabella Janet Florentina Summers (born 31 October 1980) is an English film composer, songwriter, music producer and musician.
+She is best known as the keyboardist of the indie rock band Florence and the Machine.
+Summers spent 14 years writing, producing, touring, and composing before making pop music and composing for film and television.

-Biography
+Early life

-Summers lived her first nine years in Hackney, London, and met Florence Welch as the young Summers would babysit Welch's younger sister Grace.
-When Summers was nine, her family moved to Aldeburgh, Suffolk.
-There Summers attended Woodbridge School, had piano lessons and grew an interest in music, crediting some influence from mixtapes made by her father with a very eclectic mixture of everything and anything from Beethoven to Bob Dylan, rarities, poetry, even the Shipping forecast".
-Hip-hop was a preferred genre, as her neighbours gave her a tape with Snoop Dogg's Doggystyle (1993) and 6 Feet Deep (1994) by Gravediggaz, and she would also spend evenings with fishermen's sons "who smoked loads of weed and listened to hard American rap."
+Summers lived her first nine years in Hackney, London.
+When Summers was ten, her family moved to Aldeburgh, Suffolk.
+There Summers attended Woodbridge School, had piano lessons and grew an interest in music, crediting some influence from mixtapes made by her father with "a very eclectic mixture of everything and anything from Beethoven to Bob Dylan, rarities, poetry, even the Shipping forecast".
+Hip-hop was a preferred genre, as her neighbours gave her a tape with Snoop Dogg's Doggystyle (1993) and 6 Feet Deep (1994) by Gravediggaz; she would also spend evenings with fishermen's sons "who smoked loads of weed and listened to hard American rap."